Katherine Schwarzenegger & Chris Pratt Expecting First Child Together

 Chris Pratt and Katherine Schwarzenegger are expanding their family in a Jurassic way.

 E!
-News can confirm the couple is expecting their first child together less than a year after saying "I Do" in an idyllic California wedding.
+News has learned the couple is expecting their first child together less than a year after saying "I Do" in an idyllic California wedding.
 This will be the first baby for Katherine and the second for Chris, who shares his son Jack with ex-wife Anna Faris.

 Since the pair exchanged vows in front of family and friends, sources close to the couple have suggested that more kids could be in this couple's future.